Operators whose adjoints and second adjoints are almost Dunford-Pettis: Introduction

 \section{Introduction}

-A linear operator between Banach spaces is {\it completely continuous}, or a {\it Dunford-Pettis operator}, if it sends weakly null sequences to norm null sequences.
+A linear operator between Banach spaces is a {\it Dunford-Pettis operator} if it sends weakly null sequences to norm null sequences.
+The term {\it completely continuous} is also often used.
 The lattice counterpart of this important operator ideal is the class of almost Dunford-Pettis operators: an operator from a Banach lattice to a Banach space is {\it almost Dunford-Pettis} if it sends disjoint weakly null sequences to norm null sequences; or, equivalently, if it sends positive disjoint weakly null sequences to norm null sequences.
-Almost Dunford-Pettis operators have attracted the attention of many experts, for recent developments see \cite{ardakani, khazhak, elfahri, pablov, oughajji, retbi, retbi2, retbi3}.
+Almost Dunford-Pettis operators have attracted the attention of many experts, for recent advances see \cite{ardakanichen, khazhak, luismonat, elfahri, pablov, oughajji, retbi, xiang}.

-By $T^*$ we denote the adjoint of a linear operator $T$ and by $T^{**}$ its second adjoint.
-In this paper investigate when the adjoint and the second adjoint of an operator are almost Dunford-Pettis.
-These and related problems were treated in, e.g., \cite{wic, elbour, kamal}.